-With the lack of skilled laborers in the industry right now, construction technology is allowing companies to do more with less by saving on labor costs through using robots and autonomous heavy machinery.
+With the lack of skilled laborers in the industry right now, construction technology is allowing companies to do more with less by saving on labor costs through using robots, machine learning, and autonomous heavy machinery.
 Robots are good at doing simple repetitive tasks like tying rebar and bricklaying, but they don’t need to take breaks or get sleep to perform at their best, meaning the job can get done faster.

 The same is true for autonomous equipment.
 Sensors, GPS, and geo-fencing allow autonomous equipment to perform nonstop excavation and grading work throughout the day, while also eliminating the need for an operator.

 From reading this article, you should have a much better idea as to what is contech.
 Keep in mind that construction technology is constantly changing the industry, so be sure to keep up with the latest trends, and research into how advances in technology could help your construction company to increase productivity, improve worker safety and training, and reduce the cost of labor.